-A well-known national developer's new four-story, 126,971-sq.-ft. corporate office/life sciences building occupies an eight-acre site in South San Francisco.
+DPR completed construction of a well-known national developer's new four-story, 126,971-sq.-ft. corporate office/life sciences building on an eight-acre site in South San Francisco.
 The building, housing open office space as well as private offices with 10-ft. glass sliding doors, features single- or multi-tenant lab-ready HVAC infrastructure with 16-ft. floor-to-floor height for critical systems installation and state-of-the-art audio-visual, information technology and security systems.

 The building features energy efficient mechanical equipment and extensive natural day lighting.
 The project was constructed using 17 percent recycled-content materials.
 Eighty-six percent of construction waste was diverted.
 By incorporating motion-detection lighting controls, high-efficiency boilers and chillers and glazing on windows to reduce heating loads on the building skin, it also surpassed Title 24 energy requirements by 25 percent.